 - Course you are or will be registered in for academic credit

-Let your on-site supervisor know that the University of New Hampshire Internship Coordinator will reach out to them at the start of the semester to verify the internship/job shadow/applied project, mid-semester to check in and at the end of the semester to send a final evaluation for them to complete about the student.
+Let your on-site supervisor know that the University of New Hampshire will reach out to them at the start of the semester to verify the internship/job shadow/applied project, mid-semester to check in and at the end of the semester to send a final evaluation for them to complete about the student.

 Questions?